mongodb/specifications/source/transactions-convenient-api/tests/README.rst

    the retry timeout has been exceeded, ``withTransaction`` should propagate the error to its caller.
- * If committing raises an error with the UnknownTransactionCommitResult label, the error is not a write concern timeout, and the retry timeout has been exceeded, ``withTransaction`` should propagate the error to its caller.
+ * If committing raises an error with the UnknownTransactionCommitResult label, and the retry timeout has been exceeded, ``withTransaction`` should propagate the error to its caller.
  * If committing raises an error with the TransientTransactionError label and the retry timeout has been exceeded, ``withTransaction`` should propagate the error to its caller.
 This case may occur if the commit was internally retried